SynthLabAI/Synapsis/README.md

 Synapsis is an elegant python library for interacting with many crypto and stock exchanges for automated portfolios in a consistent way.
 Synapsis offers a powerful feature-set, optimized for speed and ease of use.

-We're bridging the gap between local development systems & live APIs by building a framework which allows backtesting, paper trading, sandbox testing, and live deployment without modifying a single line of trading logic.
+We're bridging the gap between local development systems & live APIs by building a framework which allows backtesting, paper trading, sandbox testing, and live cross-exchange deployment without modifying a single line of trading logic.

 Check out our [website](https://synapsis.finance) and our [docs](https://docs.synapsis.finance).